 I admit that I am a pumpkin lover and I’m not ashamed to say so.
 If you don’t believe me, check out the recipes below.

-Disclaimer: Manufacturer’s formulations and policies for gluten-free products may change at any time, therefore it’s important to always read product labels yourself and contact the manufacturer with concerns.
-We have found that most companies are eager to help answer your questions.
+Disclaimer: Manufacturer’s formulations and policies for gluten-free products may change at any time.
+Please read product labels yourself and contact the manufacturer with questions or concerns.
+Most companies are helpful and eager to answer your questions.

 More great recipes: